-Nineteenth-century Zionism is only one segment of the process discussed above, only a reflection of the normative Messianic idea that has monopolized the entire process of return.
+Nineteenth-century Zionism is only one segment of the process discussed above, only a reflection of the normative messianic idea that has monopolized the entire process of return.
 The unprecedented success of Zionism diverts attention from the process as a whole, the sum total of all its stages and layers.
 Historical research ignores far earlier stages that possess all the components of the Zionist enterprise: Formative spiritual foundation, settlement and conquest of Eretz Israel and legislation of a national character.
 The old Sephardic Yishuv was a platform for Eastern European Zionism.
 Its people were involved in the Yishuv, people of action and vison who drew on the Jewish tradition.
-The classic Zionist narrative to which we have become accustomed has a direct affiliation to the growth and legitimation of the leadership prevailing in the Yishuv as of the late 19th century, a kind of three-way memory–Zion–control relationship.
+The classic Zionist narrative to which we have become accustomed has a direct affiliation to the growth and legitimation of the leadership prevailing in the Yishuv as of the late nineteenth century, a kind of three-way memory–Zion–control relationship.
 There is an obvious link between research of historical memories and the shaping of Jewish elites.

 I emphasize that the treasures of Jewish wisdom have always constituted the source on which Zionism drew.
 Consequently, it would not be correct to limit oneself to the tripartite paradigm that ostensibly shaped Zionism exclusively: Emancipation/Secularization—Antisemitism—Modern Nationalism.
-This paradigm is correct regarding the Diaspora in Christian countries—and less so for those in Islamic lands—in the late 19th century.
+This paradigm is correct regarding the diaspora in Christian countries but less so for those in Islamic lands in the late nineteenth century.
 It represents the immediate factors that shaped the national ethos of Zionism in the Christian countries of Eastern, Central and Western Europe.
 But the deepest roots of the birth of Zionism will always be cultural.
-Zionism’s drawing on the Messianic idea embodies a universal aspiration for the land that is its objective.
+Zionism’s drawing on the messianic idea embodies a universal aspiration for the land that is its objective.
 Moreover, the Zionism that was impelled by pogroms and crises, that embodied aspirations for shelter and response to existential distress, drew on cultural roots as well.
-The substantive difference between these approaches reflects the quality and motives of Zionism in the respective Diasporas.
+The substantive difference between these approaches reflects the quality and motives of Zionism in the respective diasporas.

 Moreover, it should be emphasized that Jewish nationalism preceded European nationalism in all respects, having faced and challenged the mighty empires of the ancient East.
-Jewish nationalism thus derives substantially from the Biblical Era, in which the Jews were “the true proto-nation,” as Adrian Hastings declared.
+Jewish nationalism thus derives substantially from the Biblical era, in which the Jews were ‘the true proto-nation,’ as Adrian Hastings declared.

-Subsequently.
-Gershom Scholem’s dialectic and somewhat paradoxical outlook perceived Zionism and Hasidism as reflections of Sabbateanism, drawing on the wealth of Jewish wisdom without necessarily referring to European nationalism.
-Scholem considered exile-based mysticism to be the national power of Judaism and Zionism a factor that accords it a political hue.
+Subsequently, Scholem’s dialectic and somewhat paradoxical outlook perceived Zionism and Hasidism as reflections of Sabbateanism, drawing on the wealth of Jewish wisdom without necessarily referring to European nationalism.
+Scholem considered exile-based mysticism to be the national power of Judaism and Zionism, a factor that accords it a political hue.

-Conversely, I am pleased to indicate that there has been a certain shift recently from the dominant tones of crisis historiography to the more subdued voice of organic historiography, especially regarding Zionism in the Sephardic Diaspora: Prof. Alon Gal describes it as “a movement of national continuity that is rooted in Jewish civilization and the tradition of Jewish political culture” on the one hand and “Zionism of tradition, continuity and rebirth with great Zionist potential” on the other.
-Furthermore, Dr. Itzhak Bezalel wrote an article in whose title he quoted Dr. Nahum Sokolov’s address to the Sephardic community in Eretz Israel: “We have become Zionists but you were born Zionists.”
+However, there has been a certain welcome shift recently from the dominant tones of crisis historiography to the more subdued voice of organic historiography, especially regarding Zionism in the Sephardic Diaspora.
+Alon Gal describes it as ‘a movement of national continuity that is rooted in Jewish civilization and the tradition of Jewish political culture’ on the one hand and ‘Zionism of tradition, continuity and rebirth with great Zionist potential’ on the other.
+Furthermore, Dr Itzhak Bezalel wrote an article in whose title he quoted Dr Nahum Sokolov’s address to the Sephardic community in Eretz Israel: ‘“We have become Zionists but you were born Zionists.’